just-jeb/angular-builders/packages/jest/README.md

    **or**
     _jest.config.js_ from project directory (or src/ directory in case of non-project app) if exists.

-   Thus, if you don't provide `configPath` in options, and you'd like to customise the configuration of a single project in your workspace, you only have to add _jest.config.js_ in this project's root directory and specify the configuration delta in this file.
+   Thus, if you don't provide `configPath` in options, and you'd like to customize the configuration of a single project in your workspace, you only have to add _jest.config.js_ in this project's root directory and specify the configuration delta in this file.
    Or, if you'd like the same custom configuration to be applied to all the projects in the workspace, you just specify it in _package.json_.
 Another option in such a case is creating a single config file in the workspace root and specifying it in _angular.json_ for each project.
  - `[jest-cli-option]` - any option from [Jest CLI options](https://jestjs.io/docs/en/cli.html).
 For example, to run unit tests without caching and with `junit-reporter` use:
    ```js